Designing and coding websites to make them accessible makes them better for all kinds of users and technology.

 We all increasingly rely on hands-free technology that searches sites and reads information aloud to us – think Google Home, Siri and Alexa.

 If your site isn’t structured with the right tags, elements and roles it could be overlooked or of limited use to these kinds of technologies.
 It makes sense to make websites work for everyone, whatever kind of technology they use to read them.

-I definitely take more notice in my day to day activities, thinking about how people get around and find the information they need to do things I take for granted as a non-disabled person.
+I definitely take more notice in my day-to-day activities, thinking about how people get around and find the information they need to do things I take for granted as a person that does not use assistive technologies.